 IPoly supervision is provided for IPoly-sponsored programs, activities, and instruction only.
-Unless otherwise noted, hours of supervision at IPoly are 7:30am-3:30pm, Monday through Friday during the school year.
-The computer lab is open 7:30-8:30am and 3:30-4pm for school-related use only.
+Unless otherwise noted, hours of supervision at IPoly are 7:30am-3:30pm, Monday through Thursday and 7:30am-2pm on Friday during the school year.
+The computer lab is open 7:30-8:30am and 3:30-5pm for school-related use only.